-I am writing in respect of your recent request of 23 September 2016, for the release of information held by the Civil Aviation Authority (CAA).
+I am writing in respect of your recent request of 20 February 2018, for the release of information held by the Civil Aviation Authority (CAA).
+Your request has been considered in line with the provisions of the Freedom of Information Act 2000 (FOIA).